Ghost04718/Chatapp/README.md

 # Real-time Chat Application

-This is a real-time chat application built with Next.js, Socket.IO, and TypeScript.
+This is a real-time chat application built with Flask and SQL.

 ## Features